 Click here for an overview of what to expect at your PICC line placement procedure and the following days.

-Another common pain-in-the-PICC is sensitive skin.
+Another common PICC line pain is sensitive skin.
 Between the incision, adhesives, and constant dressing changes, your skin has to go through a lot!
 You may experience itching, blistering, or burning sensations, especially during dressing changes and if you have a history of allergies.
 Ask your medical staff what products they are using.
 You may find some adhesives and dressings less irritating than others.
 For example, many patients find silicone dressings most comfortable.
 Ask to try other options until you find a good fit.
 If your skin won’t tolerate any of the adhesives you’ve tried, you can use a dry dressing — one without any adhesive!
-You can also use a PICC line cover as a barrier to keep your sensitive skin protected.
-Mighty Well’s PICCPerfect PICC line cover uses ultrasoft fabric in a two-layer design specifically for this purpose.
+You can also use a PICC Line Cover as a barrier to keep your sensitive skin protected.
+Mighty Well’s PICCPerfect® PICC Line Cover uses ultrasoft fabric in a two-layer design specifically for this purpose.

-While some pains may be normal and nothing to worry about, you should always let your medical staff know if a new pain shows up.
+While some PICC line pains may be normal and expected, you should always let your medical staff know if a new pain shows up.
 PICC lines can have dangerous complications that are best dealt with right away.